magenizr/October_Envbar/README.md

 ## History
 ===== 1.0.4 =====
-* Create temp folder is not exists.
+* Create temp folder if not exists.
 Thx @jan-vince

 ===== 1.0.3 =====
 * Automatically clear cached styles ( colors ) if `.env` file has been updated.
 Thx @kavishdahekar